vietredweb/concordium-dapp-libraries/packages/react-components/README.md

 All the fields hold the value `undefined` until the connection has been established and again after it's been disconnected.

-See [the sample dApp](../../samples/contractupdate/src/Root.tsx) for a complete example.

 ## Hooks